sax1johno/aframe-htmlembed-component/README.md

 * Fixed an issue with performance degradation when multiple menus are added to a scene.
 Or when adding and hiding the same menu many times.
 * Improved mechanism for releasing unused resources.
 * Reduced time of the first appearance of the menu on the screen (if it is not displayed at startup).
+* Now the touch screen (smartphone) works as well.

 # HTML Embed Component